-If you’re weighing up the pros and cons of your child taking steroids, it might help you to remember that:
+If you’re concerned about your child taking steroids, it might help you to remember that:

 - Your child will likely need to take fewer steroid tablets overall if they are taking a regular lower dose of steroids in a preventer inhaler to manage their symptoms well and lower your child's risk of a potentially life-threatening asthma attack

 - The risk of your child ending up in hospital is higher if they're not using their preventer inhaler.
 Children are more likely to be admitted to hospital following an asthma attack if they are not taking their inhaled steroids as prescribed

 - Poorly controlled asthma can itself affect growth.

 In other words, for children who need them, the benefits of taking inhaled steroids far outweigh the risks.

 “My dad saw an article in the newspaper about how steroids can stunt growth and told me he’s worried about George and Lena taking their preventer inhalers every day.
 I spoke to the asthma nurse who reassured me that if asthma isn’t in control it can cause far more health problems.
 I believe doctors only prescribe steroids if the benefits outweigh the risks.” - Jayne Bettles, whose two children, George and Lena, have asthma.

-Some parents of children with asthma tell us that when their child is taking steroids tablets they notice they become overactive, irritable and have mood swings.
+Some parents of children with asthma tell us that when their child is taking steroid tablets they notice they become overactive, irritable and have mood swings.
 Their child may also behave like they used to when they were younger - for example, have a temper tantrum.